 Last, a database is secure, scalable, and not as easily compromised or tampered with as a spreadsheet, for example.
 A database can be protected from unauthorized access through logins or user roles.

-When it is time to create a custom accounting database, many people start with tools like Microsoft Excel or Google Sheets.
+When creating a custom accounting database, many people start with tools like Microsoft Excel or Google Sheets.
 Especially in finance and accounting, Excel spreadsheets reign supreme!

 While these spreadsheet-based solutions can be convenient for smaller businesses or those who start a new business from scratch, they often lead to significant issues.
 Spreadsheets are not recommended for more professional financial management.